 As a young girl growing up on the East Coast, I remember picking blueberries and apples, when in season and being curious when my mom would bring home an exotic kiwi from the grocery store.
-We ate very simply – usually baked chicken, a side of pasta, and assorted vegetables.
-Little did I realize that 15 years later when I moved to California, lifestyle, diet and nutrition would profoundly impact my life.
+We ate very simply – usually chicken, a side of pasta, and vegetables.
+Little did I realize that many years later when I moved to California, lifestyle, diet and nutrition would profoundly impact my life.

 As I mentioned before, my journey into whole foods nutrition began a few years ago after I signed up for my first Ironman Triathlon (which took place in 2013).
 I knew I would need additional calories in my diet for training and it didn’t make sense to me to just increase the pre-packaged energy bars and eat more pasta.

 I transitioned to eating whole foods and immediately had lower inflammation in my body and speedier recovery times overall.
 By the time I crossed the finish line, 9 months after these dietary changes, I felt strong and invincible.
 I began to study nutrition more closely after that and when I realized I could start to really help others, I decided to transition careers from the financial industry to the health and wellness industry.